What Are Tooth Extractions?

 As a family-owned practice, our team at Made Ya Smile in Rosenberg, TX is committed to giving each our patients the compassionate and personalized care they deserve to achieve their best oral health results.
-Although we do our best to protect and preserve a person’s natural teeth, there are some circumstances where removing a tooth is the best way to improve a person’s oral health.
-Dr. Eric Capps could suggest a tooth extraction in some situations, including events where teeth have been irreparably damaged if advanced bone loss has occurred, if teeth have been impacted, or if there are decayed or abscessed teeth.
+Although we do our best to protect and preserve a person’s natural teeth, there are some circumstances where removing a tooth is the best way to improve a person’s oral health. our dentist may suggest a tooth extraction in some situations, including events where teeth have been irreparably damaged if advanced bone loss has occurred, if teeth have been impacted, or if there are decayed or abscessed teeth.
 For our younger patients, tooth extraction can be a great way to gently remove a stubborn baby tooth or to otherwise help an ongoing orthodontic treatment plan.

-Dr. Capps has extensive experience in techniques related to tooth extraction while still preserving the overall health of your mouth.
+Our dentist has extensive experience in techniques related to tooth extraction while still preserving the overall health of your mouth.
 Our team regularly performs both simple and surgical tooth extractions along with offering sedation options to help you remain comfortable while the procedure is taking place.
 Sometimes losing a tooth is the only way to improve the health of your mouth, and we are always ready to help you with the process while providing a comfortable and positive experience.
 Be sure to contact our office today to schedule an appointment if you need help removing a tooth.

 Sometimes taking a tooth out can be the ideal solution for improving the overall health of your smile.
 Based on your specific situation, a tooth can be extracted with a simple or surgical procedure.
 Simple tooth extractions are performed when a tooth has already fully erupted and can be taken out of the mouth using forceps.
 If a tooth has been broken at the gumline, has yet to erupt, or is impacted inside the bone and other tissue, then a surgical extraction will be needed.
-To carry out this type of removal, Dr. Capps will create an incision along the gumline to access the tooth in question.
+To carry out this type of removal, our dentist will create an incision along the gumline to access the tooth in question.
 Our team will always use a gentle and professional technique for handling your tooth extraction, and we make it a priority to be sure that you are comfortable and safe during this process.

 Extracting a tooth can be the ideal solution in situations where a tooth is not in a condition to be restored.
-Dr. Capps and our experienced team will always make their best effort to restore or otherwise repair a tooth that has been broken, cracked, decayed, worn down, or is abscessed using fillings or another restorative treatment before suggesting an extraction.
+Our experienced team will always make their best effort to restore or otherwise repair a tooth that has been broken, cracked, decayed, worn down, or is abscessed using fillings or another restorative treatment before suggesting an extraction.
 In certain situations, taking a tooth out is the only way to preserve or improve the overall oral health of your mouth.
 Younger patients can sometimes benefit from having a tooth extracted as a means of creating needed space for orthodontic treatment or to support proper jaw development during the eruption of adult teeth.
 Our talent team is always ready to help you decide if an extraction is a good choice to protect your oral health.

 • Impacted or problematic wisdom teeth